wpswings/wallet-system-for-woocommerce/README.txt

 == Description ==

-***STREAMLINE AND SPEED UP TRANSACTIONS WITH A DIGITAL WALLET SYSTEM FOR WOOCOMMERCE.
-ADD OR REMOVE BALANCE IN BULK, SEND REFUNDS, EARN CASHBACKS, RESTRICT USERS, AND VIEW THE TRANSACTION HISTORY OF ALL WALLET USERS.***
+**STREAMLINE AND SPEED UP TRANSACTIONS WITH A DIGITAL WALLET SYSTEM FOR WOOCOMMERCE.
+ADD OR REMOVE BALANCE IN BULK, SEND REFUNDS, RESTRICT USERS, AND VIEW THE TRANSACTION HISTORY OF ALL WALLET USERS.**

 Wallet System for WooCommerce is a digital wallet plugin that helps merchants implement a digital wallet system on their WooCommerce store and allows customers to perform Digital payments using the wallet system.
 The customers can add money to their WooCommerce wallet through the available payment methods.
 And also, see the list of transactions made using the wallet money.
 The merchant can manage the customers’ wallets and change the wallet amount.

 The application of the WooCommerce Wallet plugin will improve the overall user experience.
 It will speed up the checkout process as the customers will make transitions without entering their transaction details each time.
 The WooCommerce Wallet System increases the ease and security of the payment process.
 It benefits both customers and the merchant.

 >**IMPORTANT NOTICE:**

->_**From this update Version 2.1.3 onwards, the Wallet System for WooCommerce and its support will be handled by [**WP Swings**](https://wpswings.com/?utm_source=wpswings-official&utm_medium=wallet-org-page&utm_campaign=official ).**_
+>_**From the 2.1.3 Version update onwards, the Wallet System for WooCommerce and its support will be handled by [**WP Swings**](https://wpswings.com/?utm_source=wpswings-official&utm_medium=wallet-org-page&utm_campaign=official ).**_

 >_**WP Swings is just our improvised and rebranded version with all quality solutions and help being the same, so no worries at your end.
 Please [**Connect with us**](https://wpswings.com/contact-us/?utm_source=wpswings-contact-us&utm_medium=wallet-org-page&utm_campaign=contact-us) for all setup, support, and update related queries without hesitation.**_

 [youtube https://www.youtube.com/watch?v=pyAxFDBcLDA&h=315&rel=0]

-== WITH THE WOOCOMMERCE WALLET SYSTEM PLUGIN YOU CAN:==
+== WITH THE WOOCOMMERCE WALLET SYSTEM PLUGIN YOU CAN: ==

 * Customers can top up funds into their WooCommerce payment wallets using any payment method allowed by the merchant.
 * Customers can see their transactions made using the wallet (credit/debit).